Danut89/Project-Milestone-2-Snake/README.md

 ## Wireframes

 The following wireframes illustrate the layout and structure of the game’s key screens.
-Mobile wireframes are provided only for the Main Menu, as the other screens maintain the same layout across devices.

 ---